-us of that unknown land?
-Are there flowers there, more fragrant, rich aud rare than mortals ever knew?
-Are there fountains and silver streams bedecked with lilies and evergreens. are there song-birds whose notes do swell praises to their maker?
+of ambition, pride and leading minds of their | there, more fragrant, rich aud rare than morday, which disqualified them for separating tals ever knew?
+Are there fountains and silver streams bedecked with lilies and evergreens, are there song-birds whose notes do swell praises to their maker?
 Oh! tell us what is our destiny, are we to inherit that beautiful land shall we find rest, peace and joy?
 What is the destiny of a misspent life, are there any misspent lives?
 Earth life is only a beginning-we are only as infants in innocent ignorance.
 The few short years of earth life is only a struggle ever reaching for something grand and noble, that must fulfill its mission.